-We purely have technology to thank for this.
-Due to the ease for anyone to launch a website, create an app, or start a social media presence, the range of brands and products available to us is growing rapidly.
+We purely have the technology to thank for this.
+Due to the ease for anyone to launch a website, create an app, or starting a social media presence, the range of brands and products available to us is growing rapidly.

 One of the latest shifts in digital trends for the retail industry is to give the customer a more personalized experience.
 Today’s digital consumer can be highly demanding.
 They know what they want, and they expect to get it.

 Let’s explore some of the technologies that are leading the landscape and directly impacting the retail industry.

 Mobile has become much more advanced than just bringing us interactive games we can play and giving us access to the internet on-the-go.
 Nowadays, we have brands like Amazon Go starting to offer mobile shoppers the chance to make a purchase without even checking out at all.